To achieve successful product management, companies working within the fast-moving tech sector need consistent workflows.

 We recently discovered that users were finding it difficult to fully utilize the search feature, so we designed a UI experiment to improve it.
 This experiment, listed as a task card, was put through our product management process on MeisterTask.
-The task began at the design project board.
+The task began on the design project board.
 It moved to development once designed, through to quality assurance once implemented on the test site, and finally made live.

 Whenever the task was moved from one phase to the next, the relevant team members would be informed via the Slack integration.
-This meant that when the test was moved to quality assurance for example, a meeting was organised.
+This meant that when the test was moved to quality assurance for example, a meeting was organized.
 This allowed the relevant stakeholders to judge whether the change should be implemented.
 Then, once the change had been made live, the whole team was notified, so we could go and check that everything looks as expected on our site.

 And was the UI experiment a success?

 It was – before the UI changes were implemented, website visitors were converting well from content on the site.
 However they weren’t using the search function effectively, so were dropping off at that point.

 “We redesigned the entire search interface and created a new landing page to assist users in how they’re navigating the site.
 The result was a new and improved search function and an increased user conversion rate.”

 As a result of the UI experiment, we redesigned the entire search interface and created a new landing page to assist users in how they’re navigating the site.
 The result was a new and improved search function and an increased user conversion rate.
 So yes, I’d definitely say it was a success.

 Would you say the tools – G Suite, MindMeister and MeisterTask – are central to this improvement process?